Injection Molding Wall Thickness: Uniform Walls Thickness Guide

 • Marks or Scratches

-If the injection molding wall thickness of the part is not uniform, it can leave marks or scratches on the part’s surface.
-It can be unsightly and may reduce the overall quality of the finished product.
+If the part’s injection molding wall thickness is not uniform, it can leave marks or scratches on its surface.
+This can be unsightly and may reduce the overall quality of the finished product.

 • Uneven Plastic Distribution in the Mold